zoeyzeng75/qtm151/README.md

 - Monday, December 09: **Final Project due (20%)**

-Each lecture folder contains an HTML file or a Jupyter notebook (`.ipynb`) with code examples and explanations, along with any additional resources or datasets used in the lecture.
+Each lecture folder contains an HTML file and a Jupyter notebook (`.ipynb`) with code examples and explanations, along with any additional resources or datasets used in the lecture.

 ### Assignments and Quizzes